 11B-806.3.1 Alarms.
-Where emergency warning systems are provided, alarms complying with Section 11B-702 shall be provided.
+Where emergency warning systems are provided, fire alarms shall comply with Section 11B-702 and carbon monoxide alarms shall comply with Chapter 4.

 11B-806.3.2 Notification devices.
 Visible notification devices shall be provided to alert room occupants of incoming telephone calls and a door knock or bell.
 Notification devices shall not be connected to visible alarm signal appliances.
 Telephones shall have volume controls compatible with the telephone system and shall comply with Section 11B-704.3.
 Telephones shall be served by an electrical outlet complying with Section 11B-309 located within 48 inches (1219 mm) of the telephone to facilitate the use of a TTY.